Commercial Site Lighting Buying Guide (LED Area, Canopy, Flood & Wall Packs)

 Start With the 3 Site Lighting Truths

-- Truth #1: Optics beat lumens.
-The wrong distribution can create hot spots under poles and dark zones between them—even with “high output” fixtures.
+- Optics and geometry determine results.
+A mismatched distribution produces hot spots under poles and dark zones between them, even with high-lumen fixtures.

-- Truth #3: Compliance is now a design input.
-Dark-sky rules, shielding requirements, and property-line limits can force fixture selection and aiming strategy.
+- Compliance affects design decisions.
+Dark-sky rules, shielding requirements, and property-line limits can change fixture selection, mounting position, and aiming strategy.

 The Primary Decision Table: Match the Area to the Fixture